krathalan/wtwitch/README.md

 ![Screenshot](Images/Screenshot3.png)

 ### wtwitch -g [GAME], --get-streamers [GAME]
 View the top streamers for a specified game.
+If the game name has spaces in it, like "World of Warcraft", you'll have to quote the game name or put a backslash before every space.
+For example, `wtwitch -g world\ of\ warcraft` or `wtwitch -g "world of warcraft"`.
+The game name is case insensitive.

 ![Screenshot](Images/Screenshot4.png)